Audience: You are expected to have successfully

 The following example is a defining a high-order function foobar which, given some (hopefully functional) value f and some other value v returns an anonymous function φ which, when later called with some value a, returns primarily the result of applying f to a tuple containing the v and the a, and secondarily the original v:

-v v v v))
+(defun quad (v) (list v v v v)) -so that (quad

-gives the list containing four occurrences of the
+'a) gives the list containing four occurrences of the

-symbol a then ((foobar quad 'b) 'c)
+symbol a then ((foobar quad 'b) 'c) -that

 is the application of the function returned by (foobar

-to the symbol value c- would return
+quad 'b) to the symbol value c- would return

 two values, primarily the list containing four identical